lindsey-hsi/cfl-project/cfl_hw5_lindsey/Assets/Scripts/README.txt

-For extra credit our group added particle systems to each goal object that dissapeared along with goal upon collision with the marble.
+For extra credit our group added a health powerup that adds 5 points to the Marble's health and then dissapears after being collected.